kaoh/globalplatform/gpshell/src/gpshell.1.md

 :    Send APDU *apdu* without secure channel

-The APDU is given as hex without spaces and without leadings 0x.
+The APDU is given as hex without spaces and without leading 0x.

 __-send_apdu_nostop__ -sc 0 -APDU *apdu*

 :    Does not stop in case of an error

-The APDU is given as hex without spaces and without leadings 0x.
+The APDU is given as hex without spaces and without leading 0x.

 __-get_data__ -identifier *identifier*